instinctive3/instinctive-api/guides/webhooks.md

 You can send test webhooks to your endpoint from the Instinctive Notes Web App under `Settings >> Change developers settings` using the `Send test` link.

 You can select any event type to send, even if the endpoint is not currently subscribed to that event type.
-Instinctive Notes will send an event of that type to your endpoint using the last saved document of that type.
+Instinctive Notes will send an event of that type to your endpoint using the last saved record of that type.

 For example, if you choose `soap_note.created` then the last soap note created in your account will be sent as a webhook.